genevate/style_guides/business/career.md

 0. Be helpful to others (it's exhausting but this is the greatest long term career investment one can make).
 0. Be active in your local community.
-0. Use Twitter, write articles, and constanty share what you are learning and know with the world.
+0. Write articles, use social media, and constanty share what you know and are learning with the world.

 ## Resources